johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 The oracles of wisdom are rare and they are rarely used.
 To seek advice does not lessen greatness or argue incapacity.

+The very wise are generally easily deceived, for while they know esoterica they do not know the ordinary things of life.
+Of what use is knowledge if it is not practical?
+To know how to live is true knowledge.

 [Random Interesting thoughts](#Random-Interesting-thoughts)